Updated on June 29, 2018 by UpGuard

-Configuration management (CM) ensures that the current design and build state of the system is known, good & trusted; and doesn’t rely on the tacit knowledge of the development team.
+Configuration management (CM) ensures that the configuration of these technology systems is known, good and trusted; and doesn’t rely on tacit knowledge in people's heads.
 It is sometimes referred to as IT automation.
-Being able to access an accurate historical record of system state is very useful – not only for project management and audit purposes, but for development activities such as debugging (for example, knowing what has changed between one set of tests and the next to help identify what could possibly be causing a fault).
+Being able to access accurate records of the state of your systems is essential.
+Not only for project management and audit purposes, but for software development activities such as debugging (for example, knowing what has changed between one set of tests and the next to help identify what could be causing a fault).

-Cost reduction by having detailed knowledge of all the elements of the configuration which allows for unnecessary duplication to be avoided.
+Cost reduction by having detailed knowledge of all the elements of your configuration, avoiding wasteful duplication of your technology assets.

-The ability to define and enforce formal policies and procedures that govern asset identification, status monitoring, and auditing.
+Strict control of your processes by defining and enforcing formal policies and procedures that govern asset identification, status monitoring, and auditing.

-Greater agility and faster problem resolution, thus giving better quality of service.
+Greater agility and faster problem resolution, enabling you to provide a higher quality of service.

 There’s a commercial that you may have seen.
 An auto mechanic talks about a costly engine repair that could have been avoided if the car’s owner had replaced his oil filter.
-The mechanic says, “You can pay me now, or you can pay me later.”
-The quote is just as valid with regard to configuration management.
+The mechanic says:

 You can avoid the costs associated with configuration management by not bothering to employ it in your enterprise.
 If you do, however, you’ll probably pay instead in costs for:

-Figuring out which system components to change when requirements change.
+Manual effort (months) to determine which system components should change when requirements change.

-Re-doing an implementation because you implemented to meet requirements that had changed and you didn’t communicate that to all parties.
+Failed implementations because your project's requirements changed, and you didn’t communicate the changes to all parties.

-Losing productivity when you replace a component with a flawed new version and can’t quickly revert to a working state.
+Lost productivity by replacing system components with flawed new versions, without the ability to quickly revert to a working state.

-The reason that configuration management is included as a key systems engineering practice is simple.
-It works!
+Configuration management is included as a key systems engineering practice because it works!
 It keeps you from incurring costs preventatively and helps IT stop fire fighting.
-And, good systems engineers have learned, through practical experience, that it pays for itself many times over.
+Moreover, good systems engineers have learned, through practical experience, that it pays for itself many times over.

 The lesson to learn is simple: Don’t pay the price later!
 Use configuration management to focus on fire prevention, not fire fighting.

-Configuration management doesn’t come free.
-One cost associated with it is the cost of the configuration management system itself.
-The configuration management systems market place changes frequently and there are many different solutions out there that range from open source projects to commercial off the shelf technology sold by the likes of Microsoft & IBM.
-Typically the costs for these configuration management tools are ‘by node’ with varying price points depending on the type of system (servers, databases, network devices, mobile devices, storage, virtual instances, et. al).
-It is important to remember, however, that you don’t always get what you pay for and it shouldn’t have to be as expensive as many of the larger vendors make it.
+Unfortunately, configuration management doesn’t come free.
+Firstly, you will need a configuration management system.
+The configuration management systems marketplace changes frequently, and there are many different solutions out there, ranging from open source projects to commercial off the shelf technology sold by the likes of Microsoft and IBM.
+Typically the costs for these configuration management tools are by 'node’ with varying price points depending on the type of node (servers, databases, network devices, mobile devices, storage, virtual instances, et al.).
+Open source systems have come a long way, so despite paying for a vendor's logo and sales team, it is not always value for money to go with a big vendor.

 Some of the financial benefits contributing to positive ROI results found in leveraging configuration management include:

 IT staff productivity increase.
-Optimizing IT staff activities through automation reduced IT staff time spent "keeping the lights on", freeing up valuable staff resources for business-related initiatives.
+Optimization of IT staff activities through automation reduced IT staff time spent "keeping the lights on", freeing up valuable staff resources for business-related initiatives.

 User productivity increase.
-User downtime caused by system outages, cyber attacks, security intrusions, and change and configuration activities is reduced.
+Reduction of downtime caused by system outages, cyber attacks, security intrusions, and change and configuration activities.

 IT cost reduction.
-Optimizing IT operations reduces costs in multiple areas, including infrastructure, outsourced services and management software.
+Optimization of IT operations reduces costs in multiple areas, including infrastructure, outsourced services and management software.